 Duluth synagogue gutted by fire

 DULUTH, Minn.
-(AP) — Fire has gutted a historic synagogue in downtown Duluth.
+(AP) — Wisconsin officials say fire has gutted a historic synagogue in downtown Duluth.

 Firefighters responded to the fire at the Adas Israel Congregation about 2 a.m.
 Monday and finally knocked it down about four hours later.
 At daylight, spectators could see the charred remains of the synagogue with some structural walls still standing.
 Duluth Assistant Fire Chief Brent Consie said the building "is pretty much a total loss."